Stephany Uy-Tan: Graft allegation from typhoon victims

 On 2017, Tan was accused of allegedly changing the Typhoon Ruby (Hagupit) victims' categories from "totally damaged houses" to "partially damaged houses", therefore cutting in half the monetary assistance.
 Victims with totally damaged homes were supposed to receive P16,000 each, however, complainants alleged that their local government changed the category and instead distributed only P8,000 each.

-Affair with Cebu City Mayor Rama

-Tan was linked to Ex-Mayor now Cebu City Vice Mayor Michael Rama for alleged love affair with him.
-It was all started when Rama made time to fly to attend the State of the City Address (SOCA) of Tan in Catbalogan.

 Uy-Tan political dynasty

 Tan is the daughter of Ex-Mayor, later City Vice Mayor, Coefredo “Tekwa” Uy and sister of incumbent Catbalogan mayor Dexter Uy.

-She is the wife of former Samar Vice Governor Stephen James “Jimboy” Tan, the brother of Samar Ex-Governor now 2nd Legislative District of Samar Congresswoman Sharee Ann Tan and Samar Governor Reynolds Michael Tan and son of the late 2nd Legislative District of Samar Congresswoman Milagrosa Tan who sought a seat in the provincial board in year 1998 to replace her brother-in-law Ruben Tan, who was in turn a substitute for her late husband, Ricardo Tan.
+She is the former wife of Stephen James “Jimboy” Tan, the brother of Samar Ex-Governor now 2nd Legislative District of Samar Congresswoman Sharee Ann Tan and Samar Governor Reynolds Michael Tan and son of the late 2nd Legislative District of Samar Congresswoman Milagrosa Tan who sought a seat in the provincial board in year 1998 to replace her brother-in-law Ruben Tan, who was in turn a substitute for her late husband, Ricardo Tan.

 Personal life

-Tan is married to Samar 1st District Representative Stephen James "Jimboy" Tan.
+Tan previously married to Samar 1st District Representative Stephen James "Jimboy" Tan.
 They have two daughters.